ibm-cloud-docs/vpc/block_storage_is_view.md

 {: codeblock}

-### View a specific volume profile with the API
+### View volume details with the API
 {: #viewvol-details-api}

 Make a `GET /volumes/{id}` call to see details of a volume.
-For example:
+See the following example.

 ```curl
 curl -X GET "$vpc_api_endpoint/v1/volumes/$volume_id?version=2022-12-09&generation=2" \